shrr9/tapetenwechsel/README.md

 Second, to set the wallpaper, run ./set_wallpaper image 1.
 The last number is the delay in seconds between two color Shades.

+I have 'designed' a wallpaper for you to test out.
+To use it:

+./prepare shitty_wallpaper.jpg 20
+./set_wallpaper shitty_wallpaper 1

 # Disclaimer
 This is just for fun and a very coarse scaped together project, so bugs are expected, and i might not have the motivavtion to improve it.
 Just have a look at the code yourself, its not too hard :)